-We estimate that we will receive net proceeds from this offering of \$56.4 million (€41.8 million), based upon an assumed initial public offering price of \$14.00 per ordinary share (the midpoint of the estimated price range set forth on the cover page of this prospectus), after deducting underwriting discounts and any offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares, we estimate that the net proceeds of the offering will be \$65.4 million (€48.4 million).
+We estimate that we will receive net proceeds from this offering of approximately \$81.9 million (€60.7 million), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares, we estimate that the net proceeds of the offering will be approximately \$94.7 million (€70.2 million).